-Cummins Dual Fuel Engines
+Cummins Dual Fuel Engines for Drilling

-In dual fuel mode, natural gas is introduced into the intake system.
-The air-to-natural gas mixture from the intake is drawn into the cylinder, just as it would be in a spark-ignited engine, but with a leaner air-to-fuel ratio.
-Near the end of the compression stroke, diesel fuel is injected, just as it would be in a traditional diesel engine.
-The diesel fuel ignites, and the diesel combustion causes the natural gas to burn.
+In dual fuel mode, natural gas is introduced into the engine’s intake system.
+The air-to-natural gas mixture is then drawn into the cylinder, just as it would be in a spark-ignited engine, but with a leaner air-to-fuel ratio.
+Near the end of the compression stroke, diesel fuel is injected and ignites, causing the natural gas to burn.

-A dual fuel engine can operate either on 100 percent diesel fuel or the substitution mixture of diesel and natural gas, but it cannot operate on natural gas alone.
-Dual fuel engines deliver the same power density, torque curve and transient response as the base diesel engine does.
+A dual fuel engine can operate on 100 percent diesel fuel or the substitution mixture of diesel and natural gas, delivering the same power density, torque curve and transient response as the base diesel engine.

-There is also flexibility with the quality of gas an operator uses.
+There is flexibility with the quality of gas an operator uses.
 An operator can run on a lower-cost, lower-quality gas at a lower substitution rate, or use a higher-quality fuel at a slightly higher cost with a higher substitution rate.

-In the United States, dual fuel engines must meet the applicable compression ignition emissions regulations.
+In the United States, dual fuel engines must meet applicable compression ignition emissions regulations.
 While specifics may vary, typically an oxidation catalyst to lower carbon monoxide (CO) and non-methane hydrocarbon (NMHC) emissions is required.Find an Oil & Gas Engine